swcarpentry/git-novice/episodes/07-github.md

 ## GitHub GUI

-Browse to your `planets` repository on GitHub.
+Browse to your `cases` repository on GitHub.
 Underneath the Code button, find and click on the text that says "XX commits" (where "XX" is some number).
 Hover over, and click on, the three buttons to the right of each commit.
 What information can you gather/explore from these buttons?